figshare/user_documentation/docs/Stats/index.md

 ## Errors

-Error responses are common for all endpoints an are presented below.
+Error responses are common for all endpoints and are presented below.

 Each error response will have a specific HTTP status code and a JSON body with the following fields